 Hire Personal Injury Lawyers Prepared to Fight for You!

-At Kelly & Associates Injury Lawyers, we know that medical expenses and other damages after a car accident can get very high.
+At Michael Kelly Injury Lawyers, we know that medical expenses and other damages after a car accident can get very high.
 Even if you are partly responsible for the accident, you have the right to get compensation for all these losses.
 We are experienced in negotiating with auto insurance companies on behalf of our clients, and we don’t stop until we obtain a fair settlement for them.

 At the same time, we can help you decide whether you should pursue other at-fault drivers involved in the accident, who may hold sufficient auto insurance to cover your claim.
 Your best interests are always at the core of everything we do, so contact use for a free evaluation of your case.
 We are available 24/7 at 1-800-LAW-GUYS!